Kenneth-G/Tweet-Map/README.md

 The second block of code is to make sure that if there are only a couple of tweets left to get, we aren't flooding Twitters API with single tweet requests.

-With each Tweet that comes in, the location is checked and if they have one we call GeoCage
+With each Tweet that comes in, the location is checked and if they have one we call GeoCage:

 ```python
 geocoder.geocode(tweet.user.location, limit = 1, min_confidence = 8, no_annotations = 1)